Christiane Nüsslein-Volhard, PhD

 Although best known for her work involving genetic mutations in Drosophila, Dr. Nüsslein-Volhard also studies basic developmental patterns in zebrafish.
 She is also credited with co-discovering Toll genes, which encode toll-like receptor (TLR) proteins involved in innate immune responses.
 Collectively, Dr. Nüsslein-Volhard’s research has revolutionized our understanding of the genes necessary for normal development.
 These findings have since proven crucial for ongoing investigations into the pathogenesis of cancer.

-2013 AACR-Irving Weinstein Foundation Distinguished Lectureship2004-2009 Secretary-General, European Molecular Biology Organization1995 Nobel Prize in Physiology or Medicine1993 Ernst Schering Prize1992 Prix Louis-Jeantet de médecine, Fondation Louis-Jeantet1991 Albert Lasker Basic Medical Research Award1992 Gregor Mendel Medal, Genetics Society, UK1990 Lewis S. Rosenstiel Award for Distinguished Work in Basic Medical Science1990 Mattia Award, Roche Institute of Molecular Biology1990 Elected Foreign Associate, National Academy of Sciences, Washington, DC1990 Elected Foreign Member, The Royal Society, London1989 Carus Prize of the German Academy of Sciences, Schweinfurth1988 Carus Medal of the German Academy of Sciences Leopoldina, Halle1986 Gottfried Wilhelm Leibniz Prize, German Research Foundation1973 PhD, Eberhard-Karl University, Tübingen
+2013 AACR-Irving Weinstein Foundation Distinguished Lectureship2004-2009 Secretary-General, European Molecular Biology Organization1995 Nobel Prize in Physiology or Medicine1993 Ernst Schering Prize1992 Prix Louis-Jeantet de médecine, Fondation Louis-Jeantet1991 Albert Lasker Basic Medical Research Award1992 Gregor Mendel Medal, Genetics Society, United Kingdom1990 Lewis S. Rosenstiel Award for Distinguished Work in Basic Medical Science1990 Mattia Award, Roche Institute of Molecular Biology1990 Elected Foreign Associate, National Academy of Sciences, Washington, DC1990 Elected Foreign Member, The Royal Society, London1989 Carus Prize of the German Academy of Sciences, Schweinfurth1988 Carus Medal of the German Academy of Sciences Leopoldina, Halle1986 Gottfried Wilhelm Leibniz Prize, German Research Foundation1973 PhD, Eberhard-Karl University, Tübingen